Camium02/ICE-3111-Computer_Vision/Labs/Lab-01/README.md

 ## Measure distances

 1. Move the cursor over the image.
 Keep an eye on the status bar of ImageJ's main window.
 Describe in your own words what is happening.
-2. In the main window, find the icon that displays a straight line and click on it.
+2. In the main window, find the icon that displays a straight line and click on it:

 ![Screenshot](click-line.png)

-3. Move the cursor onto the first pixel of the image (by convention, the top-left corner)
+3. Move the cursor onto the first pixel of the image (by convention, the top-left corner):

 ![Screenshot](move-cursor.png)

-4. Press and hold the left button of the mouse and move it to the last pixel of the image (by convention, the bottom-right corner).
+4. Press and hold the left button of the mouse and move it to the last pixel of the image (by convention, the bottom-right corner):

 ![Screenshot](release-button.png)

 5. Before you release the mouse's button, look at the status bar and note the length of the line segment you just drew.
 6. Is the distance given in mm or number of pixels? (compare with the lengths of the diagonal you computed with Pythagoras' theorem)
 7. Using the same technique (drawing a line on the image to measure a distance), give the width and height of the object in the centre of the image.
 Provide the information both in mm and number of pixels.